yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-sharding/tablet-splitting.md

 ## Overview

 Tablet splitting is the *resharding* of data in the cluster by presplitting tables before data is added or by changing the number of tablets at runtime.
-In the sections below, three mechanisms for tablet splitting in YugabyteDB clusters are explained.
+Currently, there are three mechanisms for tablet splitting in YugabyteDB clusters.

-Here are some of the scenarios where tablet splitting is useful.

 ### Range scans